Monday, January 14, 2019

 - Director Michelangelo Antonioni

-- Writer Julio Cortazar (short story), Michelangelo Antonioni (screenplay), Tonino Guerra (screenplay)
+- Writer Julio Cortazar (based on the short story by), Michelangelo Antonioni (screenplay), Tonino Guerra (screenplay), Edward Bond (English dialogue)

 - Editor Frank Clarke